 Abnormal buildup of fluid around the heart and lungs

 After heart surgery, call the healthcare provider right away if your child has:

-Increased pain, swelling, redness, bleeding, or drainage at the incision site
+Pain, swelling, redness, bleeding, or fluid leaking at the incision site that gets worse

 A cough that won’t go away

 A VSD that’s left untreated can lead to more health problems later in life.
 Your child is more likely to have growth problems, frequent respiratory infections, and develop disease of the blood vessels in the lungs after a year of age.
 Your child's development will be watched closely.

 After treatment, most children with a VSD can be active like other children.